-In this article, we compared two major Node.js frameworks, Hapi and NestJS, based on their use cases, performance, popularity, architecture, scalability, and database support.
+In this article, we compared two major Node.js frameworks, Hapi and NestJS, based on their use cases, performance, popularity, architecture, scalability, support of nested routing, and database support.
 We also learned how to create a basic project with these frameworks.
 Feel free to choose the framework that best suits your needs.
 I hope you enjoyed this article!
 Happy coding!

 StyleX is a build-time, type-safe CSS-in-JS library recently open sourced by Meta.
 Explore StyleX and the evolution of styling libraries.

 Learn to set up a completely custom Astro ecommerce implementation that’s also highly performant and type-safe in this straightforward guide.